bawanyadam/Contrails-RealHouseWives/CONFIG.md

 > This is the description of the feed.

 Can I Pull You For a Chat?
 Tag #li10 for the shortest way to show up here.
-Weekly discussion by https://bsky.app/profile/leigh-chantelle.bsky.social
+Weekly discussion by @leigh-chantelle.bsky.social 💋

 # searchTerms